rustenburgJ/IASC-2P02/blog.md

 We have read about the parallel structure, programmers and technical people would recognize the separation of operating system and applications run on the system from users.
 Feminism makes us aware that the personal and the political are separate spheres; laws are made in the public sphere and can be changed there, e.g., segregation which separated people by color and race.

 Social justice workers work to break these barriers from inside and outside the system.
+Feminism is for everyone, not just for a certain class of white women.
+Women's and gender studies coursework helps to identify axes of oppression, e.g., race, class, gender, and to work out a plan to change those things for the better.

-McPherson discusses the mid 1960s, and the later.
-Peggy McIntosh has broken the ice, spoken out, done the right thing, by writing to the educated in a recognizable way, to open the eyes of 'the white,' many who are unaware that their smooth path has obstacles for others who are non-white.
+McPherson discusses the mid 1960s, and later connected to certain events.
+Peggy McIntosh has broken the ice, spoken out, done the right thing, by writing to the educated in a recognizable way, to open the eyes of 'other white people,' many who are unaware that their smooth path has obstacles for others who are non-white.
 She calls attention to, gives examples of what she can do that many non-whites can not.
 Other people need to get on board.
 McPherson has makes the points in a different way than McIntosh has.
 This work is not done until there is no longer the question "Why are the digital humanities so white?"